 Try to keep these tips to keep in mind when you are framing a photo.
 Don't try to use all of these techniques at once, just FYI.
 For one, it will take an hour just to set up your photo.
 And more importantly, some of these tips contradict one another.

 Visualize your composition before you take the photo

 Before you snap your camera, think about what dish you are photographing, the best angle to photograph it from, and which elements you want to be the focus of your photo.
 Visualize all of this first.
 Then, and only then, set your camera gear up.
 If you just start shooting without thinking about the arrangement and layout of food and props, you'll likely end up with a photo that confuses your viewers or simply falls flat.

 The Rule of Thirds is one of the most fundamental rules in all types of photography.
 It states that when you compose a photo, you should visualize it being divided in thirds, both vertically and horizontally (i.e., like a tic-tac-toe grid), and place your focal point along one of those lines or ideally, along one of the intersection points.
 Human eyes are naturally drawn to these focal points, so placing your food along this grid will help your viewers better understand and relate to your food.

 Or, rely on symmetry

-When your photo is square cropped for the 'Gram, placing your photo directly in the center of the grid--as opposed to at the intersection of one of the grid lines--can produce a very visually pleasing result.
+The rule of symmetry can be quite pleasing if you square crop your photos for the 'Gram.
+While Instagram has allowed us to move out of the square format for many years, I know that some ‘grammers still use a square crop.
+And if you are using a square crop, if you place your photo directly in the center of the grid--as opposed to at the intersection of one of the grid lines--it can produce a very visually pleasing result.
 Just make sure you have equal space on both sides of your photo and that your lines are straight.
 Nobody likes a sloppy square crop or a crooked horizon in a #basic sunset photo.